davyuan/nanoGPT/README.md

 ![nanoGPT](assets/nanogpt.jpg)

+This is a fork from Andrej Karpathy's nanoGPT repo.
+My main contribution is to extend it to consumer GPUs with deepspeed.
+I successfully trained the XL version of nanoGPT on 2 RTX 4090s.
+For those who don't have access to A100/H100 clusters, you may find this fork useful to play and learn about GPT on your home machine.

+A few tips on using DeepSpeed to train LLMs on consumer GPUs.
+1. ZeRO stage 2 seems to be a sweet spot.
+With offloading optimizer and model parameters to CPUs, I can use 2 for the mini batch size and set gradient_accumulation_steps as 8.
+2. If you want to train even bigger GPT models on 4090, it is possible.
+You can use Stage 3, which shards the model between GPUs.
+But since consumer GPUs don't have NVLinks, it will slow down the training significantly.

 The simplest, fastest repository for training/finetuning medium-sized GPTs.
 It is a rewrite of [minGPT](https://github.com/karpathy/minGPT) that prioritizes teeth over education.
 Still under active development, but currently the file `train.py` reproduces GPT-2 (124M) on OpenWebText, running on a single 8XA100 40GB node in about 4 days of training.
 The code itself is plain and readable: `train.py` is a ~300-line boilerplate training loop and `model.py` a ~300-line GPT model definition, which can optionally load the GPT-2 weights from OpenAI.
 That's it.

 ![repro124m](assets/gpt2_124M_loss.png)